craftcms/docs/docs/commerce/3.x/dev/controller-actions.md

 Param | Description
 ----- | -----------
-`orderNumber` | The order number payment should be applied to.
+`number` | The order number payment should be applied to.
 When ommitted, payment is applied to the current cart.
 `email` | Email address of the person responsible for payment, which must match the email address on the order.
 Required if the order being paid is not the active cart.
 `registerUserOnOrderComplete` | Whether the customer should have an account created on order completion.
 `paymentCurrency` | ISO code of a configured [payment currency](../payment-currencies.md) to be used for the payment.